 Partisan fairness: Our mappers were almost unanimous in placing partisan advantage last when ranking the values that define a map.
 Accordingly, this map rates well on “proportionality,” meaning that if either party were to win 50% of the statewide vote, they would win 8-9 seats if the map were perfectly proportional.

 PlanScore, which evaluates maps for partisan fairness, gives two readings on the efficiency gap metric.
-When not factoring in the status of incumbents, PlanScore gives this map an efficiency gap of 5.5% in favor of Republicans.
-This means Democrats have 5.5% more "wasted votes" than Republicans.
-Out of 17 districts, this would translate to one extra seat for the GOP, about in line with what would be expected.
-When factoring incumbency, there is a 1.2% gap in favor of Republicans for the 2022 Midterms.
-For reference, the overturned 2011 map was +19% R (worth about 3 extra seats) and the 2018 remedial map was +3% R.
+When not factoring in the status of incumbents, PlanScore gives the Citizens’ Map an efficiency gap of 3.5% in favor of Republicans.
+This means Republicans would win an extra 3.5% of 17 seats, or an extra half-seat.
+When factoring incumbency, there is a 0.2% gap in favor of Republicans.
+For reference, the overturned 2011 map was +19% R (worth about 3 extra seats) and the 2018 remedial map was +2% R.